 Lately, this amazing plant has garnered more attention in the Western world.
 Numerous studies have been conducted to examine its powerful effect

 However, the increase in awareness of the numerous Moringa benefits is resulting in higher demand of the product.
 To keep up with the high demand some manufacturers and producers cut corners by adding fillers and additives to their Moringa powder.
 Make sure to read your labels and opt for quality.
-Our Moringa Oleifera powder, tea amd capsules are 100% pure leaf guaranteed.
+Our Moringa Oleifera powder, tea and moringa capsules are 100% pure leaf guaranteed.

 Our production follows strict guidelines, which are ensured through high quality controls.
 The final product is packaged in an expensive air tight, 3-layer, resealable pouch to keep the powder’s full potency and provide you with all of the valuable Moringa benefits it has to offer.
 When you open the pouch you will notice the rich green color of the powder indicating the freshness of one of the most nutritious food sources on the planet.

 One hundred grams of high quality fresh Moringa leaves contains an impressive 434 mg of calcium, 404 mg of potassium, 164 mg of Vitamin C, 738 mcg of vitamin A, and 9.3 g of protein, which is rarely found in plants.
 In fact, Moringa has the highest protein ratio of any plant identified so far including soybeans.